jonwis/app2app/README.md

 Apps can also provide a simplified single-command-line-style invocation method.

+For registration purposes, apps still use the AppExtension registration system, but indicate which appexecutionalias provides the command-line operation.
+See [AppExecutionAlias](https://github.com/AdamBraden/AppExecutionAlias) for information, or the SimpleNetHostApp project here for a working sample.

-One style uses simple stdin/stdout communication - the caller sends data to the host's stdin, and the host processes it.
+One style uses simple stdin/stdout communication - the caller sends data to the host's stdin and the host processes it.
 The host responds by writing to its stdout.
-The format of the data is not specified by this system, but we suggest using UTF-8 encoded strings.
-Passing JSON objects back and forth is a reasonable model as well.
-Communication ends when one side or the other closes their end of the write pipe, such as process termination.

-For registration purposes, apps still use the AppExtension registration system, but indicate which appexecutionalias provides the command-line operation.
-See [AppExecutionAlias](https://github.com/AdamBraden/AppExecutionAlias) for a sample of how to implement.
+The demo project expects to exchange data on stdin/stdout via UTF-8 encoded JSON objects, with \r\n delimination between command requests.
+JSON allows newlines in string values, but they must be encoded like "foo\r\nbar" with the literal byte characters `f o o \ r \ n b a r`.
+JSON _allows_ newlines in "interstitial" whitespace (like pretty-printing in an editor) - be sure your JSON-to-text conversion tool eliminates those.

 ```xml
 <Application ...>